Dejean97/Project-2-Data-Insights-and-Strategy/README.md

 # Project 2: Data Insights and Strategy

-Analysing transactional and customer data to identify behaviour trends and define a customer segmentation, informing a future sales strategy using MySQL, Tableau & Powerpoint
+Analysing transactional and customer demoraphic data to identify behaviour trends and define a customer segmentation, informing a future sales strategy using MySQL, Tableau & Powerpoint

 *Please note inspiration and data for this project came from the KPMG Innovation and Digital Solutions virtual internship offered on [Forage](https://www.theforage.com)*